Eight Natural Treatments for Bacterial Vaginosis

 These remedies can be very effective in alleviating the itching and burning of bacterial vaginosis.
-However, if it persists, you should see a doctor.
+However, to really overcome this infection and inflammation, you should see a gynecologist and follow their treatment.

 The most characteristic symptoms of vaginosis are: